AquaJo/aquaMailer/README.md

 `useService` will  require you to only config `main` and `receiverHTML`.
 The following three sections will guide you through setting up named components.
 #### Main
-`main` sets the absolute required informations to run email - sending using nodemailer.\
+`main` sets the absolute required information to run email - sending using nodemailer.\
 This includes setting transporter(s) (emails to send from), receiver mails and a from tag.

 ```js